-OSMaaS is an intradisciplinary research project with project members from the research environment Embedded and Intelligent Systems Resaerch (EIS) at the School of Information Technology and the research environment Center for Innovation, Entrepreneurship and Learning Research (CIEL) at the School of Business, Science and Engineering.
+OSMaaS is an intradisciplinary research project with project members from the School of Information Technology (ITE) and the School of Business, Science and Engineering (FIH).
 The Future Mobility Center at Halmstad University is also involved in the project.

-- Magnus Bergquist, project leader and leader of the Synergy project (EIS)
+- Magnus Bergquist, project leader and leader of the Synergy project (ITE)

-- Pontus Wärnestål, leader of the Service Design synergy part (EIS)
+- Pontus Wärnestål, leader of the Service Design synergy part (ITE)

-- Magnus Holmén, leader of the subproject Business Model Innovation (CIEL)
+- Magnus Holmén, leader of the subproject Business Model Innovation (FIH)

-- Vaike Fors, leader of the subproject Design Ethnography (EIS)
+- Vaike Fors, leader of the subproject Design Ethnography (ITE)

-- Slawomir Nowaczyk, leader of the subproject Technical Design (EIS)
+- Slawomir Nowaczyk, leader of the subproject Technical Design (ITE)